ssaimon80/GetAndClean_FinalProject/README.md

 * **dataDownload.R** ;
 * **dataExtract.R** .

-Please make sure that these three files are located in a folder with name **GettingAndCleaningData** in your current working directory.
+Please make sure that these three files are all located in your current working directory.
 The three files are described in more details below.

 ### run_analysis.R